-Safe Nash Implementation.
-Since Nash Implementation is a special case of Safe Nash Implementation, the necessary conditions for Safe Nash-Implementation will have to be a generalization of Definition 4.
-Our sufficient conditions will also be a generalization of Maskin's, and we will show that they coincide with the necessary conditions in environments that satisfy an 'economic condition' analogous to the one above, or if the designer is allowed to adopt stochastic mechanisms.
+In the next two sections we provide necessary and sufficient conditions for Safe Nash Implementation.
+Since Nash Implementation is a special case of Safe Nash Implementation, the necessary conditions for Safe Nash-Implementation will have to be a generalization of Def.
+3. Our sufficient conditions will also be a generalization of Maskin's, and they coincide with the necessary conditions under an 'economic condition' analogous to Kartik and Tercieux (2012)'s, or if the designer is allowed to adopt stochastic mechanisms.